 - The Dragon/ The Starscream: For Nagato as one of the Akatsuki zombies, and the both of them as Co-Dragons for Kabuto, but Itachi later escapes the latter's control.

 - Drama-Preserving Handicap: Is hindered by near blindness, and a terminal illness during his fight with Sasuke, and was seeking to wear his brother down rather than actually kill him.
 The extent of how weakened he was during the fight is unknown, although Tobi explicitly states that if Itachi were serious, then Sasuke would be dead.

 - Easily Forgiven/Karma Houdini: By Sasuke who went from loathing him to protecting his legacy (albeit in a way completely opposite to what Itachi wished) in the matter of a night.
-Ditto with some of the fandom.
-It helps that he was popular before The Reveal.

 - Also by Naruto: even though Itachi can be directly responsible for what happened with Sasuke, Naruto doesn't give him any crap.

 - Evil Genius: He's a genius.
 He's evil.
 Pretty self-explanatory.
 May also play this role within Akatsuki, given his Master of Illusion powers.